aws-powertools/powertools-lambda-typescript/CONTRIBUTING.md

 **Run**

+Run the following command in your terminal, in the folder of a utility package (for example: `packages/metrics`):

  `npm run test`

 You can run selective tests by restricting the group to the one you want.
 For instance `npx jest --group=unit/metrics/all`.